 The Federal government seeks to achieve economy and enhance productivity and quality through competition to obtain the best service at the least cost to the American taxpayer.
 Federal policy regarding the performance of commercial activities is outlined in Office of Management and Budget (OMB) Circular A-76, Performance of Commercial Activities.
 Specific guidance regarding the implementation of this policy is provided by the March 1996 Revised Supplemental Handbook to the circular and by agency consultation with OMB.
 The FAIR Act codified some of that guidance into law.

-SSA’s mission involves the responsibility of administering over $940 billion in annual benefits to over 65 million people.
+SSA’s mission involves the responsibility of administering over $960 billion in annual benefits to over 65 million people.
 The Social Security and Supplemental Security Income programs SSA administers combined represent the largest government program – nearly one in five Americans receives benefits from these programs.
 Much of SSA’s workforce is dedicated to providing service to the public on a day-to-day basis.
-Our public service employees regularly exercise discretion in applying Government authority and makedecisions regarding entitlement of individuals to monetary benefits from the Social Security trust funds and general revenues appropriated by Congress.
+Our public service employees regularly exercise discretion in applying Government authority and make decisions regarding entitlement of individuals to monetary benefits from the Social Security trust funds and general revenues appropriated by Congress.
 These employees also evaluate evidence and take actions that serve to protect the integrity of these funds (i.e., fraud investigations).

-Considered inherently governmental, most of these positions are considered to be inherently governmental as they have the authority and responsibility to make a variety of entitlement and payment decisions that commit the Government to a course of action and are intimately related to the public interest.
+Considered inherently governmental, most of these positions are considered inherently governmental as they have the authority and responsibility to make a variety of entitlement and payment decisions that commit the Government to a course of action and are intimately related to the public interest.
 These positions include activities such as:

 - In processing centers, adjudicating claims, processing payments and post-entitlement actions, posting earnings to individual records, etc.;